jorondo1/misc_scripts/init_ip34.md

 __________|_______________________________|_________|_________|_________________

 ```
-At this point, *YOU MUST* run the following command, *EACH AND EVERY TIME* you log in.
+At this point, *YOU MUST* execute the following command, *EACH AND EVERY TIME* you log in.

 	newgrp def-ilafores